s-manguy/projects/RWD/fcc-05-portfolio/README.md

 8. **Design** the project **using the Material Design** rules.
 9. **Code** the Landing Page **in HTML and CSS** as these are the languages studied in the RWD module : [codepen](https://codepen.io/s-manguy/full/KKapbzd).

+## Result
+Have a look at the [codepen](https://codepen.io/s-manguy/full/KKapbzd) realised on 2021/03/24.